apache/iotdb/docs/Documentation/SystemDesign/5-DataQuery/6-LastQuery.md

       }
     }
     ```
-- Out of order files need to traverse all `ChunkMetadata` structures to get the maximum timestamp data.
+- Unsequential files need to traverse all `ChunkMetadata` structures to get the maximum timestamp data.
 It should be noted that when multiple `ChunkMetadata` have the same timestamp, we take the data in` ChunkMatadata` with the largest `version` value as the result of Last.

     ```
     long version = 0;